Skip to main content

 Configure Moyasar's Form

-You can start the integration by including the previous URLs in the head
+You can start the integration by including the following tags within the <head> tag of your page:

 Step 2: Instantiating The Payment Form